Wire-Network/wire-docs/docs/introduction/glossary.md

 In addition to the native permissions, owner and active, an account can possess custom named permissions that are available to further extend account management.
 Custom permissions are incredibly flexible and address numerous possible use cases when implemented.
 Custom permissions are arbitrary and impotent until they have been linked to an action.

-## Decentralized Autonomous Company

-An entity that utilizes a combination of automation and input from stakeholders, normally in the form of votes.
-They are often governed by code which describes the purpose of the organisation. **Abbreviation** : DAC

 ## Deferred Action

 Deferred actions are actions sent to a peer action that are scheduled to run, at best, at a later time, at a block producer's discretion.
 There is no guarantee that a deferred action will be executed.
 From the perspective of the originating action, i.e., the action that creates the deferred action, it can only determine whether the create request was submitted successfully or whether it failed (if it fails, it will fail immediately).
 Deferred actions carry the authority of the contract that sends them.
 A deferred action can also be cancelled by another action.

-## Appointed Proof of Stake
+## Appointed Proof of Stake(APoS)

-A consensus algorithm initially developed by Daniel Larimer in 2013 for Bitshares.
-It is sometimes referred to as "Democracy as Proof of Stake" **Abbreviation** : DPoS
+Wire Network's consensus algorithm that builds upon a Delegated Proof of Stake, which was originally developed by Daniel Larimer.
+APoS addresses DPoS consensus challenges by separating roles and responsibilities of Node Owners from Node Operators,

 ## Deserialization